UFC Fight Night time: When does Brian Ortega vs Yair Rodriguez start in UK and US?

 When is it?

-The event will take place on Saturday 16 July at the UBS Arena in Elmont.
+The event will take place on Saturday 16 July at the UBS Arena on Long Island.

 The prelims will start at 4pm BST (8am PT, 10am CT, 11am ET), with the main card following at 7pm BST (11am PT, 1pm CT, 2pm ET).